-This guide is designed to be used in two different ways.
-This will serve as a great primer as you prepare to live on campus.
-It is also a thorough review of what services our staff provide, as well as the expectations we have of residential students.
-In addition to helping you before you come to campus, this guide is designed to assist you as you experience specific situations in our halls.
-What do you do if you get locked out of your room?
+This guide is meant to help you prepare to move on campus with information on services, policies, and other instructional content.
+It is also meant to be a resource once you are here and have questions.
+For example, what do you do if you get locked out of your room?
 How do you handle a potential conflict with your roommate?
 Information in this guide will help you navigate many of the different situations you may encounter while living on campus.